bmc/peoplegen/README.md

 # Random People Generator

-This package is just Scala-based command-line tool to create fake people records, using first and last names taken at random from United States Census Bureau data that's captured in local files.
+This package is a simple Scala-based command-line tool to create fake people records, using first, middle, and last names taken at random from United States Census Bureau data that's captured in local files.
 By default, it splits the generated names so that half are female and half are male, but that can be changed via command line options.